course-details-portlet

 Further on evaluation

-The portfolio consists of a written report from the mandatory concert project, a CV and a concert review (not your own concert).
+The portfolio consists of a written report from the mandatory concert project, a CV, two publicity photos, a funding application and a 5-year plan.

 Minimum 80% satisfactory participation in all mandatory activities in the course.